davejachimiak/davejachimiak.github.io/_posts/2015-08-14-lispy-calculator.markdown

 create more complex.

 The parser gets lookahead tokens by invoking a lexer contained in the `yylex` function.
-Lexers can built with [lex](http://dinosaur.compilertools.net/lex/), which exports the `yylex` function for yacc-like generators. `yylex` can also be designed by hand.
+Lexers can be built with [lex](http://dinosaur.compilertools.net/lex/) or other tools that export the `yylex` function for yacc-like generators. `yylex` can also be designed by hand.
 Our calculator can use the [Bison manual's lexer for its reverse polish notation calculator](https://www.gnu.org/software/bison/manual/html_node/Rpcalc-Lexer.html#Rpcalc-Lexer).

 {% highlight c %}